permaweb/ao/servers/cu/README.md

 - `MEM_MONITOR_INTERVAL`: The interval, in milliseconds, at which to log memory usage on this CU.
 - `BUSY_THRESHOLD`: The amount of time, in milliseconds, the CU should wait for a process evaluation stream to complete before sending a "busy" respond to the client (defaults to `0s` ie. disabled).
 If disabled, this could cause the CU to maintain long-open connections with clients until it completes long process evaluation streams.
+- `RESTRICT_PROCESSES`: A list of process ids that the CU should restrict aka. a `blacklist`

 ## Tests